 So are you putting things into your head that are going to help you solve those problems and connect those dots?
 Are you putting yourself in situations where you’re experiencing the world in new ways?
 Maybe if you’re an introvert, go to a dance club.
 If you’re an extrovert, go to a museum and don’t talk to anyone all day long.
 It’s incredibly painful, but it forces to have to interact with the world in new ways.
 It jogs a part of your creative brain, your dot connecting capability, that isn’t often jogged when we just stay in our ruts.

 And finally, this is a really simple one, but, with regard to hours.
 We often think about our time in terms of efficiency, but…often when I’m speaking to a group, I’ll say, “How many of you think ideas are important to the future of your career or your business?”
 Every hand goes up, “Wooo…we’re al excited about ideas.”
 Great.
-“How much time did you have on your calender in the last week dedicated to doing nothing but generating ideas for your most important work?”
+“How much time did you have on your calendar in the last week dedicated to doing nothing but generating ideas for your most important work?”
 And it’s crickets in the room.
 Nobody.
 Maybe a couple of people.
 Why do we say ideas are important and yet we expect ideas to happen in the cracks and crevices of our life and our schedule?
-Do you have time on your calender for doing nothing but generating ideas for your most important work?
+Do you have time on your calendar for doing nothing but generating ideas for your most important work?

 You know, that’s going to feel remarkably inefficient.
 That’s going to feel like, “I’m wasting…I’m staring at my cubicle wall.”
 That’s what it’s going to feel like sometimes when you’re doing this.
 And yet, if you spend enough time doing it, you’re going to get to that final ten, fifteen minutes of that time, and you’re going to have the spark of insight that’s going to lead you to the solution that solves that critical problem.
-If something’s important to you, it needs to be on your calender.
-So, do you have time on your calender dedicated to thinking about, deeply thinking about, and trying to come up with ideas for your most important work.
+If something’s important to you, it needs to be on your calendar.
+So, do you have time on your calendar dedicated to thinking about, deeply thinking about, and trying to come up with ideas for your most important work.

 So this is just a handful of things I would encourage all people.
 And by the way, for people who consider themselves creatives, they don’t do these things.
 They expect their talent to carry them.
 The problem is talent will only carry you so far.
 Eventually you will hit a wall.
 It’s not your talent that will carry you across the line; it’s your ritual, it’s your practices, it’s the discipline that you instill in your life that keeps you creatively viable, or, as I like to call it, prolific, brilliant and healthy, all at the same time.
 So it’s your practices that keep in the place of viability.